U-Haul Reviews

 This profile has not been claimed by the company.
 See reviews below to learn more or submit your own review.

-U-Haul is well known for supplying truck rentals and packing supplies to do-it-yourself movers across the nation.
-U-Haul advertises trucks for $19.95 per day for local moves, but long-distance moves costs significantly more.
-Additional charges include fuel, damage protection and environmental fees.
-Even with these expenses, U-Haul can be a budget-friendly option.
+U-Haul is well known for supplying truck rentals and packing supplies to do-it-yourself movers across the U.S. U-Haul advertises trucks starting at $19.95 per day for local moves, but long-distance moves will cost significantly more.
+Additional charges generally include fuel, environmental fees and damage protection.
+Even with these expenses, U-Haul can be a budget-friendly moving option.

 - Nationwide availability